ancientcomputing/rc2014/eagle/16550_board_rev_c/README.md

 <p>
 The other major change is the use of a 74HCT138 to give you more addressing options.
 This allows you to use more than one board in a system: you just need to make sure that each board uses a different port address.
 Of course, the software needs to be appropriately modified to access port addresses other than C0H which is the default one.
 <p>
+Finally, the PLCC socket is a standard part and can be ordered from Mouser (part: 806-PX-44LCC) or Jameco.